waldronlab/bugphyzz/README.md

 BugPhyzz is a collection of physiological features about bacteria to be used as a resource for physiological discovery and producing signatures.
 We are continuously curating BugPhyzz databases through 3 main methods: webscraping, bulk download from online databases, and manual curation from literature.
 Mainly this database was concieve for analyzing microbiome data using physiological information.
 BugPhyzz can allow a user to look at specific physiologies, and make signature sets with specific bugs.
 The uniform structure of the data is what allows for the latter to manifest.

 We curated informatiob like Gram stain, optimal temperature, fermenation, respiration, size, shape, colony arrangement, and 27 more physiologies.
 We have made BugPhyzz accessible via direct download or through our R package.

+Here, you can find installation instructions, examples of making signatures, BugPhyzz analysis link and how to add your own curation to the database.

 ## Installation